Rainy234/mpdocs/docs/affiliate-pro/user-guide.rst

 How to Use
 ^^^^^^^^^^^^^^

-After installing Affilliate module, Affiliate link is available on the footer of your site.
+After installing Affiliate module, the Affiliate link is available on the footer of your site.
 Click on the link and go to Affiliate Home Page.

 Affiliate Home Page
 ``````````````````````